usnistgov/ndn-dpdk/docs/face.md

 To create an Ethernet port with XDP driver, you should:

-1. Ensure the network interface is "up" and visible to the NDN-DPDK service process.
+1. If NDN-DPDK is running in a container, move the network interface into the container's network namespace.
 2. Run `ndndpdk-ctrl create-eth-port` command with `--netif` and `--xdp` flags.

 Example commands: